ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 ---
 layout: post
-title: Multiple Linear Regression in Python, &#351
+title: "Multiple Linear Regression in Python #1"
 subtitle: An Exploration and Comparison of scikit-learn vs. statsmodels
 comments: false
 ---